-Gentlemen - We take pleasure in stating that the instruments, Transits and Levels, which you have furnished us, have given the utmost possible satisfaction.
+Gentlemen-We take pleasure in stating that the instruments, Transits and teentlemen-we take pleasure in stating that the instruments, Transits and Levels, which you have furnished us, have given the utmost possible satisfaction.
 The two transits have been in constant use for three years, and have proven themselves well adapted to mountain and underground work.
 They are light without weakness, and possess an extraordinary degree of accuracy; and, furthermore, we must acknowledge the promptness you have displayed in filling our sometimes imperious orders.
-We are, gentlemen,

-Yours very respectfully, HELLMANN & HAIST, Civil and Mining Engineers.
+We are, gentlemen, Yours very respectfully, Hellmann & Haist, Civil and Mining Engineers.

-SAN FRANCISCO, October 29, 1892.
+San Francisco, October 29, 1892.